apache/brpc/docs/en/client.md

 Connect all servers under the domain, for example: http://www.baidu.com:80.
 Note: although Init() for connecting single server(2 parameters) accepts hostname as well, it only connects one server under the domain.

+### consul://\<service-name\>

+Get a list of services with the specified service name through consul.
+By default, only services with the status of passing are obtained.

+If consul is not accessible when the brpc service is restarted, the naming service can be automatically downgraded to the file naming service to obtain the service list.
+The service list file can be generated through the consul-template, which will save the latest downstream service node before the consul is unavailable.
+When consul recovers, naming service can automatically switch back to consul naming service.

+In addition to the first request to the consul, subsequent requests to the consul use long polling.
+Long polling means that consul returns results only when the service list updates or requests time out.

 ### Naming Service Filter

 Users can filter servers got from the NamingService before pushing to LoadBalancer.